After unrest and arrests, Cuban government holds flag-waving rally as show of strength

 The large demonstration appeared to be an attempt by the government to save face after scenes of protest had broken out across the country last Sunday.

-Though Havana has long had a small but vocal activist community, these protests seemed to be founded upon support of many average citizens, spreading at first from the city of San Antonio de los Baños, largely through social media.
+Though Havana has long had a small but vocal activist community, these protests seemed to be founded upon the support of many average citizens, spreading at first from the city of San Antonio de los Baños, largely through social media.

 An Internet blackout soon followed the protests.
-As service began to return on Wednesday, there were signs of an immense crackdown by authorities, with lawyers’ group Cubalex estimating that 460 or more people had been detained or were missing.
+As service began to return on Wednesday, there were signs of an immense crackdown by authorities, with lawyers’ group Cubalex estimating 460 or more people had been detained or were missing.

 The Cuban government acknowledged Tuesday that one person had died in the protests, though rights groups say the real number may be higher.